pcengines/apu2-documentation/docs/linux_issues.md

 is supposed to make `gpio_keys_polled` work the same as `leds-gpio`, but it wasn't upstreamed because a more generic approach [was supposed to be proposed](https://lkml.kernel.org/lkml/9819838f-9e35-c504-61da-f8c3f9b7ac8e@metux.net/).
-Apparently, more generic approach didn't make it either living `pcengines-apuv2` broken to this day.
+Apparently, more generic approach didn't make it either leaving `pcengines-apuv2` broken to this day.

 ### Workaround